Nguyễn Thanh Long: Career

-Long graduated in Infectious Medicine from Hanoi Medical University in 1995 and received his doctors degree in 2003.
+Long graduated in Infectious Medicine from Hanoi Medical University in 1995 and received his doctor’s degree in 2003.
 He received the title of Professor in 2013.

 Between 2005 and 2011, he oversaw HIV/AIDS prevention at the Ministry of Health and from 2011 to 2018 he served as Deputy Minister of Health, before being appointed Deputy Director of the Central Propaganda Department.
-At the start of the COVID-19 pandemic, he returned as Deputy Minister of Health and since July 2020 as acting Minister of Health.
+At the start of the COVID-19 pandemic, he returned as Deputy Minister of Health and from July 2020 to June 2022 as acting Minister of Health.
 He has been credited as one of the strategists behind Vietnam's widely praised success during 2020 in responding to and controlling the COVID-19 pandemic.
 On 12 November 2020, he officially became the Minister of Health.